Go Back Email Link

 250 grams (8.8 oz) butter, softened, 200 grams (7.1 oz) sugar, 1 teaspoon vanilla extract

-• Crack in the two eggs and beat until fully combined.
-Don’t worry if the mixture looks a little curdled - this is perfectly normal.
+• Crack in the eggs and beat until fully combined.
+Don’t worry if the mixture looks a little curdled; this is normal.

 2 eggs